 Hi!
 I’m Kristen.
 You might know me already.
 I’m the girl behind Bearfoot Theory.
 I started this website in 2014 at age 30 to show people that it’s never too late to get your start in the outdoors.
 As I was re-designing my website earlier this year, I realized that I haven’t shared too much about my own journey with the outdoors.
 In this post, I’m going to get a little personal.
 I’ll share some parts of my past that I’m not that proud of and how the outdoors continues to transform me into the happy and healthy person I am today.

 My first backpacking trip….or not

 I grew up in Idaho, but my parents weren’t the outdoorsy types.
-Camping in high school meant getting our hands on some beer, getting drunk, and passing out in the dirt in the foothills above Boise (sorry mom).
-Hiking, biking, climbing, skiing….they weren’t my thing.
-Not because I didn’t like them, but because my exposure to them was limited.
+I only went on one camping trip in my entire childhood, and hiking, biking, climbing, skiing….they weren’t my thing.
+Not because I wasn’t interested in them, but because my exposure to them was limited.